 Neighborhood History

 The history of the HWTN area and of our historic homes and other buildings goes back to the beginnings of Milwaukee history and reflect the changes we’ve seen in our city and the way we live.
 Fortunately, the homes and other features of the HWTN area have been preserved for all of us to enjoy and for generations in the future to learn from.
+Recognizing this important history, the City of Milwaukee has created four residential historic districts, one business historical district and specific designations for three other significant buildings – all within HWTN’s boundaries.

 The National Register of Historic Places has created five separate districts within HWTN’s boundaries and named several notable buildings separately.
 More than 1,000 area homes and buildings are listed in the National Register!